batiste/django-page-cms/doc/placeholders.rst

 If you add the keyword **shared** the placeholder's content will be the same for all the pages.
-In effect the placeholder is no linked to any particular pages and editing it in one page change it in all the other.
+In effect the placeholder is not linked to any page and editing it change its content in all pages.

 Template syntax example::